tunahorse/flask_deploy_script/README.md

 The script will do the following.

-Update the server packages.
+- Update the server packages.
-Install Python3, Python3-venv, and Nginx.
+- Install Python3, Python3-venv, and Nginx.
-Set up a Python virtual environment.
+- Set up a Python virtual environment.
-Install Flask and Gunicorn.
+- Install Flask and Gunicorn.
-Configure and enable a Gunicorn service to run the Flask app.
+- Configure and enable a Gunicorn service to run the Flask app.
-Set permissions for the Gunicorn socket.
+- Set permissions for the Gunicorn socket.
-Configure Nginx to reverse proxy to Gunicorn.
+- Configure Nginx to reverse proxy to Gunicorn.
-Restart and enable the necessary services.
+- Restart and enable the necessary services.
-Let me know if you have any other questions or need further assistance!

 ## Installation